To become a registered dealer or salesperson, follow the application process set out below.

-Step 1– Review the Business Application form to determine all required documentation.
-Download the form by clicking here.
+Step 1– Review the Business Application to determine all required documentation.
+The application is available once a portal login has been created, which can be accessed here.
 There is a Business Application Form Checklist at the back of the Business Application form.
 DO NOT SUBMIT YOUR APPLICATION TO OMVIC UNTIL STEP #6.

 Step 2– The Business Application form will advise which individuals are required to submit an Individual Application form.
 Those individuals must complete the process set out above for "New Salespersons, Reinstatements or Individuals Associated with a New Dealer".
 All completed Individual Applications should be submitted with the Business Application.

 Step 3– Any registered salespersons transferring to the new dealership that are not in a position of authority (as described in the Business Application form) must complete a Salesperson Change Notice.
 Download the Salesperson Change Notice form here.

 Step 4– Obtain all supporting documentation for the Business Application.
 Note: Documentation pertaining to business premises is not required until Step #7.